centreon/centreon-documentation/versioned_docs/version-20.04/integrations/plugin-packs/procedures/network-cisco-meraki-restapi.md

 id: network-cisco-meraki-restapi
 title: Cisco Meraki Rest API
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Overview

 Cisco Meraki is a cloud-managed IT company headquartered in San Francisco, California.
 Their products include wireless, switching, security, enterprise mobility management (EMM) and security cameras, all centrally managed from the web.

 ## Plugin-Pack assets